scala/scala-lang/blog/_posts/2016-11-30-spores-release.md

 # Next steps

 This stable release is the first step towards the spores and Spark integration.
-In the upcoming days, we will work with IBM to improve the developer experience of using spores in Spark and solve reported issues.
+In the upcoming weeks, we will work with IBM to improve the developer experience of using spores in Spark and solve reported issues.